A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Comparison with Existing Frameworks

 \subsection{mlr3}

-Binder et al. (\citeproc{ref-bischl2021mlr3pipelines}{2021}) is the most formally specified competitor.
-Its PipeOp system defines typed inputs and outputs for each pipeline step using graph-based composition.
-However, mlr3's type system is a composition model (how to build pipelines from components) rather than a grammar (what workflows are valid and what workflows are not).
-It does not define a rejection criterion; it does not identify specific workflow patterns as structurally invalid.
-The grammar presented here is complementary: mlr3's engineering could serve as an implementation substrate for the grammar's constraints.
+Binder et al. (\citeproc{ref-binder2021mlr3pipelines}{2021}) is the most formally specified existing framework: typed PipeOp inputs and outputs with graph-based composition.
+However, mlr3's types serve composition (how to build pipelines) rather than validity (what workflows are rejected based on epistemic grounds). mlr3 defines no rejection criterion; no workflow pattern is structurally invalid.
+The two are complementary: mlr3's engineering could serve as an implementation substrate for the grammar's constraints.